sigmonsays/sigmonsays.github.io/src/content/post/docker-is-not.md

 +++
 date = "2015-05-04T18:38:37-07:00"
 draft = true
-title = "docker is not"
-slug = "what-docker-is-not"
+title = "Docker is not what I want" slug = "what-docker-is-not"

 +++

+I have used docker for a while now and consider it a useful piece of software.
+It helped introduce containers to the masses but the projects scope has changed and the software is suffering.

 Docker is not what I want and here is a quick summary and then I will explain each in detail

 - The future of your app is tied to the future of Docker
 - Docker is insecure, the entire daemon runs as root
 - When docker crashes so does every one of your containers
-- Docker is already missing features
+- Docker is missing features
 - Docker is greedy for market
-- Project is ignoring bugs and critical performance issues
+- Project is ignoring bugs and performance issues

-**the future of your app is tied to the future of docker**
+**The future of your app is tied to the future of docker**

 docker has stopped focusing on fixing bugs or performance improvements and instead is moving into clustering (swarm) or provisioning (machine).
-While this are necessary features it just shows that docker is greey for market share and not really trying to make quality software.
+While these are necessary features it just shows that docker is greey for market share and not really trying to make quality software.

 **docker is insecure, the entire daemon runs as root**